 4. Discussion

 We hypothesized that the performance of the candidate MPs is specific to stock dynamics; in particular (1a) longevity, (1b) temporal variability in productivity and (1c) stock status.
 Our simulations indicate that for certain MPs, this may be rejected since they consistently outperformed other MPs regardless of the longevity of the simulated population, the degree of recruitment autocorrelation and the status of the stock.
-These were generalist (e.g. DynF, Fadapt) or reference MPs (e.g. DD, Fratio) that require current data about absolute abundance or stock depletion.
+These were generic (e.g. DynF, Fadapt) or reference MPs (e.g. DD, Fratio) that require current data about absolute abundance or stock depletion.
 This result may simply support the view of many readers, that these data are particularly valuable and the related MPs should be considered quite separate from those that do not rely on these data.

-The performance rankings of the MPs were similar for the moderately long-lived bluefin tuna simulations and the long-lived canary rockfish simulations indicating that short-lived stock dynamics represent a distinct management problem (providing support for hypothesis 1a).
+The performance rankings of the MPs were similar for the moderately long-lived bluefin tuna simulations and the long-lived canary rockfish simulations, indicating that dynamics for shorter-lived species such as herring represent a distinct management problem (providing support for hypothesis 1a).
 The range in performance among the top performing MPs was wider for the data-poor simulations, particularly for the rockfish and bluefin tuna life-history types.
-This implies that MP selection may be more critical in these cases.
+This implies that MP selection may be more important for these cases.

 We attempted to address hypothesis 1b by simulating autocorrelation in recruitment.
 Our simulations provided no evidence for a substantial effect on the absolute performance of the candidate MPs.
 This was perhaps surprising since, theoretically at least, the candidate MPs rely to a varying degree on assumptions of stationary stock productivity.
 For example, such assumptions are central to reference MPs such as the delay-difference assessments DD and DD_4010.
 It is likely however that our simulations did not fully capture the abrupt and then lasting shifts in productivity that have been observed for many stocks (Vert-pre et al. 2013).
 Future testing should seek to re-evaluate performance of MPs subject to simulations that better reflect such regime shifts.

 While reference MPs such as Fratio appear unaffected by stock status (hypothesis 1c), this cannot be said for tuned MPs that were generally more sensitive to particular depletion levels and life-history types.
-For example the SBT2 rule that otherwise performed relatively poorly, could perform well in our herring simulations at moderately depleted stock sizes (between 15% and 35% unfished).
-The trajectory in fishing effort was an important determinant in the performance of the tuned MPs.
-These results confirm the need to re-tune such MPs to the status and exploitation history on an stock-by-stock basis.
+For example the SBT2 rule that otherwise performed relatively poorly, could perform well in the herring simulations at moderately depleted stock sizes (between 15% and 35% unfished).
+The trajectory in fishing effort was an important determinant of the performance of the tuned MPs.
+These results confirm the need to re-tune such MPs to status and exploitation history on a stock-by-stock basis.

-Our simulations generally support hypothesis 2 that non-tuned MPs can provide comparable or better performance to approaches that are currently applied in (a) data rich and (b) data-limited settings.
+The simulations generally support hypothesis 2 that non-tuned MPs can provide comparable or better performance to approaches that are currently applied in both (a) data rich and (b) data-limited settings.
 With respect to hypothesis 2a, this conclusion is largely driven by the relatively good performance of the data-moderate Fratio reference MP that is applied in setting catch limits for data-limited stock complexes in Alaska (e.g. sculpins NPFMC 2012).
-In our simulations Fratio could often out-perform the more data intensive delay-difference assessment over a range of data-qualities, depletion levels and life-history types.
-This suggests that if current absolute biomass can be estimated from a survey or alternatively a relative abundance index can be scaled to absolute biomass by stock assessment, relatively good performance may be obtained from a simple and transparent Fratio approach.
+In the simulations Fratio could often out-perform the more data intensive delay-difference assessment over a range of data-qualities, depletion levels and life-history types.
+This suggests that if current absolute biomass can be estimated from a survey, or alternatively a relative abundance index can be scaled to absolute biomass by stock assessment, relatively good performance may be obtained from a simple and transparent Fratio approach.